luisa-uy/captcha-project/README.md

 API_PATH=$api_path
 ```

-A Postgres 🐘 database will be created with those credentials, and the `backend` project will be initialized from the provided `$API_PATH`, connected to that database.
+A Postgres 🐘 database will be created with those credentials, and the [captcha-api](https://github.com/luisa-uy/captcha-api) project will be initialized from the provided `$API_PATH`, connected to that database.

 ## Usage